satya0521/software-engineering-as-a-discipline/concepts/operations/distributed-tracing.md

+# Tracing

+Tracing, aka distributed tracing, provides insight into the full lifecycles, aka traces, of requests to the system, allowing you to pinpoint failures and performance issues.

-# Distributed Tracing in a Spring Application
+## Distributed Tracing in a Spring Application

 Spring Cloud Sleuth implements a distributed tracing solution for Spring Cloud.